JosiahCraw/Vector-Accelerator-Hardware/README.md

 -   Am I talking too much about the assignment?
 -   Include adding testbench sources into a Vivado project.
 (Would look better once the test benches are done)
 -   Should we add a .gitignore and a gitignore document
+-   Note the link is not currently correct as the project is in my personal account, not the group